 Terms of Service

-SOUNDVIA — TERMS OF SERVICE Effective Date: 13 March 2026 Last Updated: 20 March 2026 Platform: soundvia.eu Operator: Soundvia, operated by a natural person under Polish unregistered activity principles (działalność nierejestrowana), pre-incorporation.
+SOUNDVIA — TERMS OF SERVICE Effective Date: 13 March 2026 Last Updated: 05 May 2026 Platform: soundvia.eu Operator: Soundvia LLC, a Wyoming limited liability company.
 Contact: [email protected]

 PLEASE READ THESE TERMS OF SERVICE ("TERMS") CAREFULLY BEFORE USING SOUNDVIA.
 BY ACCESSING OR USING THE PLATFORM YOU CONFIRM THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THESE TERMS AND OUR PRIVACY POLICY.
 IF YOU DO NOT AGREE, YOU MUST NOT USE SOUNDVIA.